 But there’s another issue here that’s often overlooked and it’s about young people accessing a different kind of support.

 So with all of this in mind and against the backdrop of those sobering stats, I wanted to find out more about the work we do with 16-25 year olds and had the pleasure of visiting our Angus service to talk to one team member there.

 “It’s definitely a challenging and varied job.
 I love it.
 I have absolutely no script when I’m working with young people, and although I know we have useful tools that can help, I’ll always try and support the person to figure out what’s right for them.
 The approach is completely person centred and I see my relationship with young people as a collaboration where we work together.”

 These are the words of Penumbra Young Person’s Practitioner, Steve Hardie.
 He and our recovery teams embody Penumbra’s compassionate and creative approach to mental health support.
-It’s an approach that nurtures the wellbeing of our young people in an innovative and meaningful way.
 At its heart?
 The expectation of recovery inherently guides our highly skilled teams who take a whole person approach to wellbeing.
-We support young people to live fulfilled and happy lives with the right support at the right time (and a little dusting of that third sector magic).
+We support young people with the right support at the right time.

 The ‘right support’ mantra chimes with Steve’s belief in early engagement, “it’s super important to work with young people early on because that’s when a lot of issues around mental health can start.”
 He’s right.
 Around 50% of mental health problems experienced by young people are evident by the age of 14 .
 Steve reckons that “if we can educate young people earlier, and give them the tools to promote and manage their own wellbeing, it’s more likely to have a lasting and positive impact on their lives and help reduce the number of adults who experience long and enduring mental health conditions.”